Hinduism in the Netherlands

-Hinduism is a minority religion in the Netherlands, representing about 1.0% of the Dutch population in 2019.
-After the United Kingdom and Italy, the third largest Hindu community of Europe lives in the Netherlands.
-There are between 150,000 – 200,000 Hindus currently living in the Netherlands, the vast majority of who migrated from Suriname – a former Dutch colony in South America.
-There are also sizable populations of Hindu immigrants from India, Sri Lanka and Afghanistan, as well as a smaller number of Western adherents of Hinduism-oriented new religious movements.
+Hinduism is the third largest religious group in the Netherlands, after Christianity and Islam; representing about 1.0% of the Dutch population in 2019.
+After the United Kingdom's and Italy's, the Netherlands' is the third largest Hindu community in Europe.
+There are between 200,000 – 240,000 Hindus currently living in the Netherlands, the vast majority of whom migrated from Suriname – a former Dutch colony in South America.
+There are also sizable populations of Hindu immigrants from South Asia and Caribbean countries as well as a smaller number of Western adherents of Hinduism-oriented new religious movements.

 History

 The presence of a significant number of Hindus in the Netherlands is a relatively modern development; in 1960, it is estimated there were only ten Indian families in the country, who between them presumably comprised the bulk of the Hindu population.
 In 1971, the Centraal Bureau voor de Statistiek (CBS) recorded around 3,000 adherents.
 In the 1970s, however, the number sharply increased.
 This was due to the immigration of the Indo-Surinamese ("Hindustanis"), people of Indian origin whose families had emigrated to Suriname as indentured workers in the late nineteenth century.
-With Surinamese independence in 1975, growing concern about their future in the new country caused about a third of the Hindustani population to leave Surinam and emigrate to the Netherlands.
+With Surinamese independence in 1975, growing concern about their future in the new country caused about a third of the Hindustani population to leave Suriname and emigrate to the Netherlands.
 The Indo-Surinamese were predominantly Hindu, and as a result the Hindu population increased tenfold over the decade to 34,000 in 1980, continuing to climb to 61,000 in 1990 and 91,000 in 2000.

+Currently, 80% of all Dutch Hindus are of Surinamese origin with most of these Surinamese Hindus having their roots from the Bhojpuri-speaking regions of India as a result of the Indian indenture system.

+More recent arrivals have been from Sri Lanka as a result of the civil war.